hannahismael/hugo-website/content/papers/paper2/index.md

 ---
 title: "Cascading Secrecy: Tensions between IP and Transparency Objectives"
-#date: 2004-12-28
+subtitle: "This paper has been accepted to the 2024 UN Internet Governance Forum.
+It's online publication is not available yet, but a link will be added when it has been published."
+date: "December 2024"
 #lastmod: 2024-07-12
 #tags: ["zoology","sausage dogs","canine pulmonary efficiency","canine science","experimental zoology"]
 author: ["Hannah Ismael", "Ziyaad Bhorat"]